trezor/trezor-firmware/legacy/README.md

 ## How to install custom built firmware?

 **WARNING: This will erase the recovery seed stored on the device!
-You should never do this on TREZOR that contains coins!**
+You should never do this on Trezor that contains coins!**

 1. Install python-trezor: `pip install trezor` ([more info](https://github.com/trezor/python-trezor))
 2. `trezorctl firmware_update -f build/trezor-TAG.bin`